SomasekharGangarapu/Melanoma-Detection-Assignment/README.md

 ## Summary
 **Technical Conclusion:**

 * Three CNN models were developed and evaluated for skin cancer classification.
 * Model 1, without data augmentation or dropout, suffered from overfitting.
 * Model 2 incorporated data augmentation and dropout to address overfitting, but resulted in underfitting.
-* Model 3 addressed class imbalance using data augmentation via Augmentor, achieving improved training and validation accuracy (93%).
+* Model 3 addressed class imbalance using data augmentation via Augmentor, achieving improved training accuracy (95%) and validation accuracy (94%).
-* Despite improvements, the test accuracy remained relatively low (~37%).
+* Despite improvements, the test accuracy remained relatively low (~40%).
 Further model complexity or transfer learning is recommended for improved performance.
 * The data augmentation strategy using Augmentor effectively balanced the class distribution in the training dataset, which was a key factor in improving model performance.

 **Business Conclusion:**

 * The developed model demonstrates the potential for automated skin cancer classification.
-While the current accuracy (~37% on test data) is not yet suitable for direct clinical use, it represents a foundational step.
+While the current accuracy (~40% on test data) is not yet suitable for direct clinical use, it represents a foundational step.
 * Future improvements focusing on model architecture and larger, more diverse datasets could significantly enhance diagnostic accuracy.
 * This technology holds promise for assisting dermatologists in preliminary screenings, potentially leading to earlier detection and improved patient outcomes.
 * Further research and development are needed before deployment in a clinical setting.
 A more robust model with higher accuracy and validated performance is required.